Tuzla International Airport: Early years

 Tuzla International was once the largest military airport in the former Yugoslavia.
 The 350th Reconnaissance Aviation Squadron was active there for a time.

 In the early 1990s, still within Yugoslavia and prior start of the Bosnian War, Yugoslav airliner Air Commerce performed commercial flights from Sarajevo and Tuzla to Austria and Switzerland.

 It was placed under the control of the United Nations Protection Force in 1992, and from 1996 onwards, it became the main hub for the Implementation Force (IFOR), which was charged with supervising the implementation of the Dayton Agreement.
-In 1998, the canton of Tuzla turned Tuzla International to a civil airport.
+In 1998, Tuzla Canton turned Tuzla International into a civil airport.
 Tuzla International opened on 10 October 1998 as a civilian airport and military airfield.
-After the complete international military withdrawal, Tuzla International Airport began implementation of all technical requirements and standards imposed by the International Civil Aviation Organization.
+After the complete international military withdrawal on 1 December 2006, Tuzla International Airport began the implementation of all technical requirements and standards imposed by the International Civil Aviation Organization.